JFLarvoire/SysToolsLib/README.md

 ### System Tools

-This Library contains many command-line tools for managing Windows and Linux systems.
+This Library contains many command-line tools for managing Windows and Unix (Ex: Linux, MacOS) systems.
 I've built them over 30 years, both for work and for home projects.
-Some of these tools have unique capabilities, that I hope Windows and Linux power users will find useful.
+Some of these tools have unique capabilities, that I hope Windows and Unix power users will find useful.

 Major highlights:

 - Directory management tools, to search, compare, weight, update, recurse, etc.
   In Windows, they all support Unicode names in any code page, paths > 260 characters, junctions, file & directory symlinks.
 - Windows clipboard content filtering tools.
 They bring the power of the command line to all GUI apps!
-- System management tools.
+- DOS and Windows system management tools.
 Manage the hardware, BIOS, disks, drivers, etc.

 For a list of available tools and their description, see [Catalog.md](Docs/Catalog.md).